Back to all lessons

 By the end, you should be able to say:

-• Explain the core idea of local training plus global averaging
+• Explain the core workflow of local training followed by global aggregation

-• Describe why privacy concerns motivate federated learning
+• Describe why privacy, regulation, and data ownership motivate federated approaches

-• Identify practical challenges such as unequal data and device quality
+• Identify practical challenges such as non-identically distributed data, dropped clients, and device limitations

 Think about this first

-Why might a hospital or phone user refuse to upload raw data to one server?
-What worries them?
+Why might a hospital, school, or phone user refuse to upload raw data to a central server even if doing so would make training simpler?
+What risks are they trying to avoid?

 Words we will keep using